Are you an adviser? Go to Unbiased Pro

 What are the disadvantages of a defined contribution pension?

-The main disadvantage of a defined contribution pension is that it’s a finite pot of money that can run out (unless you use it to buy an annuity).
+The main disadvantage of a defined contribution pension is it’s a finite pot of money that can run out (unless you use it to buy an annuity).

-Your investments are also subject to stock market performance, meaning that a significant market crash can reduce your retirement savings.
+Your investments are also subject to stock market performance, meaning a significant market crash can reduce your retirement savings.

 That said, this is true of any investment involving the stock market.
 Pension funds are generally well-managed and designed to protect you from last-minute slumps before retirement.

-Another perceived disadvantage is that you can’t access the money till you’re 55 or over.
+Another perceived disadvantage is you can’t access the money till you’re 55 or over.
 But this is only sensible, as you want it to last for the rest of your life.

 What is the difference between a defined benefit and a defined contribution pension plan?